 There is no reliable income, the hours are long (especially at first), you have to manage difficult clients, you will face countless obstacles and setbacks, there will be tech issues, you will get late payers and non-payers, and there will be days when you wonder why you ever started.

 But you will learn more than you ever thought possible.

 You will discover what you’re capable of, you will learn something new from every single client, you will float on air when you solve a problem or overcome a challenge, you will become better every day, and you will be so proud of yourself you could freakin’ burst.

 There are downsides to everything, but if you want the incredible things more than you fear the obstacles, then Virtual Assistance may be for you.

-- My Start Here page contains a list of every blog post I’ve written.
-Simply scan down the list to find the article that reflects your current situation.
+- My Post Index page contains a list of every article I’ve written.
+Simply scan down the list to find the post that reflects your current situation.

-- My Downloads and Training page contains all of my guides, courses and documents.
-Some are paid resources but a large number are free.
+- My Downloads and Training page contains a ton of VA guides, checklists, courses and documents.

-- If you want to set up your own VA business quickly and with as less hassle as possible, then consider investing in my bestselling DIY VA course and let me walk you through it.
+If you want to set up your own VA business ASAP then check out my DIY VA course.

 With lifetime access and an incredible trainee-only support group, I hold your hand throughout the entire process.
 You can even pay in instalments.